FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/applications/_index.md

 ## Create applications

-Every application in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> must be based on an application type.
-Currently, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> supports multiple application types.
+Every application in {{< SecureTransport/componentshortname  >}} must be based on an application type.
+Currently, {{< SecureTransport/componentshortname  >}} supports multiple application types.
 Learn how to create applications of each application type:

 -   <a href="applicationsarchivemaintenance" class="MCXref xref">Archive Maintenance application</a>
 -   <a href="applicationsarchivemaintenance" class="MCXref xref">Archive Maintenance application</a>